Medical Withdrawal Policy

 Students considering a medical withdrawal should

-- Contact Counseling and Psychological Services (CAPS) at 973-655-5211 or the University Health Center (UHC) at 973-655-4361 and request an evaluation.
+- Contact Counseling and Psychological Services (CAPS) at 973-655-5211 or the Student Health Center (SHC) at 973-655-4361 and request an evaluation.
 The student will be expected to meet with an appropriate CAPS or UHC clinician.
 Students affiliated with the Disability Resource Center (DRC) may also contact the DRC at 973-655-5431 when considering a medical withdrawal.
 CAPS or UHC will coordinate with the DRC, if requested by the student.

 - If the student has received treatment from an off-campus treatment provider, the student must provide consent for CAPS, UHC or DRC to consult with the off-campus treatment provider.
 If the student was evaluated and treated off-campus, CAPS, UHC or DRC will require medical record documentation or a detailed letter from the off-campus treatment provider stating: